Fig .: DS1603L ultrasonic level sensor with serial data output

 Data transfer

 The Wemos is connected to the on-board network via the WLAN module.
-For this purpose, a setup page is called up when starting for the first time or whenever there is no known WLAN network.
-If the microcontroller is connected to the network and the sensor has detected a liquid level in the tank, the corresponding NMEA data records are sent to the on-board network via UDP as broadcast transmissions.
+For this purpose, a setup page is called up when starting for the first time and whenever there is no known WLAN network.
+If the microcontroller is connected to the network and the sensor has detected a liquid level in the tank, the corresponding NMEA0183 data sets are sent to the on-board network via UDP as broadcast transmissions.
+Broadcast means that the data records are sent to all network participants at the same time and no special IP address is required for communication.
 The configuration page closes automatically if the sensor was able to log into the on-board WiFi or automatically after 10 minutes.

 parameter | value |